top of page

 To view the other pages on the Sam Brannan #1004 ECV site you must have the super secret password!

-If you can’t figure it out, email the webmaster with your info and the info of your sponsor so you both may be publicly mocked for not knowing something every good Clamper should know.
+If you can’t figure it out, email the webmaster with your contact information and the contact information of your sponsor so you both may be publicly mocked for not knowing something every good Clamper should know.
+Once we have finished mocking you we may or maynot provide you with the super secret password.

 The Ancient and Honorable Order of E Clampus Vitus (ECV) is a fraternal organization dedicated to the study and preservation of the heritage of the American West, especially the history of the Mother Lode and gold mining regions of the area.
 The fraternity is not sure if it is a "historical drinking society" or a "drinking historical society."
 There are chapters in California, Nevada, Arizona, Colorado, Utah, Washington, Idaho, Oregon and has Outposts in other western states.
 Members call themselves "Clampers."
 The organization's name is in Dog Latin, and has no known meaning; even the spelling is disputed, sometimes appearing as "Clampus," "Clampsus," or "Clampsis."
 The motto of the Order, Credo Quia Absurdum, is generally understood as meaning "I believe it because it is absurd;"